AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 Agenda: Discuss Week 7 Next Steps and Deliverables

 Discussion: Writer's block.
 Ok, with that out of the way...
-They say the first sentence is the most difficult to write, right?
+Folks say the first sentence is the most difficult to write, right?
 Well at least I didn't start with “All Work and No Play Makes Jack a Dull Boy.”
 Ah the Shining, one of my favorites and Halloween is approaching fast.

 ![The Shining](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/shining.jpg)

 I completed the last major functions for my project, NPD and VI.
 Finally, I had an almost MVP.
 I used one date, a start date.
 I walked Jim through my code and we discussed how to add more functionality.
 Having the user enter the start date was a bit tedious, how about deriving the start date by N number of years?
-Yes, the user would enter the number of years they wanted to consider New Products, say 4 years, and I'd code to compute '10/01/2014.'
+Yes, the user would enter the number of years they wanted to consider New Products, say 4 years, and I'd code to compute '10/01/2014' for VI through Q3 2018.
 But what if we wanted to measure the VI in a past state, say for 2016 for N Years.
 For this I would need to sketch out the logic (and identify the edge cases).
 I'd have to think about the second part.
 For now, I was to concentrate on the N years issue.

-Next Steps: Logic for past state.
+Next Steps: Sketch logic for past state.

 Deliverables: Code N years.